 - a.
 Restoration of Brandt's Creek between Ellis St and Richter St will require dedication of land to the City at redevelopment of property north of Recreation Ave.
 Specifically, properties at 925 & 969 Ellis St and 990 Richter St are affected.
-Land is needed to accommodate a naturalized creek, required creek setbacks, and a pathway on the north side of the creek.
-It is estimated that 40m-50m of land is needed in total to accommodate these features, and the precise width of required land dedication will be determined at time of development application. - b.
-To complete the Kingsway Parks on Streets connection from Broadway Ave adjacent Knox Mountain Park through to Recreation Ave the acquisition of 595 Bay Ave is needed (this park acquisition is already signalled in the OCP)
+Land is needed to accommodate a naturalized creek and to mitigate flood hazards.
+Any land requirements beyond the 15 metre Riparian Management Area as outlined in Table 21.1 of the Official Community Plan will be determined through a detailed design process and negotiated at the time of redevelopment. - To complete the Kingsway Parks on Streets connection from Broadway Ave adjacent Knox Mountain Park through to Recreation Ave the acquisition of 595 Bay Ave is needed (this park acquisition is already signalled in the OCP)